jack-pearce/White-Box-Micro-Adaptive-Query-Processing/README.md

 ## Benchmarks

-In the future, we will provide a single script to build all engines and run benchmarks.
-Currently, each repository includes build instructions/scripts in the `README.md` or `Scripts` directory.
+Each repository includes build instructions/scripts in the `README.md` or `Scripts` directory.
 Benchmarks are managed via [scripts](https://github.com/jack-pearce/BOSSKernelBenchmarks/tree/7462c531e7bc4376413aa8a52c61f65d0b4d38a9/Scripts) in the `BOSSKernelBenchmarks` repository.

 ## Authors